praveek/launch.en/help/getting-started/implement-solutions/add-adobe-audience-manager-aam.md

    ![](/help/assets/aam-verifypartnerid.png)

->[!NOTE]  The [!DNL Audience Manager] section of the [!DNL Debugger} refers to "DIL," which is the Data Integration Library that typically refers to a client-side implementation, as opposed to the server-side approach used here.
+>[!NOTE]  The [!DNL Audience Manager] section of the [!DNL Debugger] refers to "DIL", which is the Data Integration Library that typically refers to a client-side implementation, as opposed to the server-side approach used here.
 The [!DNL AAM] Module used in this SSF approach uses much of the same code as the client-side DIL library, so the [!DNL Debugger] repors it as such.
 If you have followed the steps in this tutorial, and the rest of the items in this validation section are correct, be assured that server-side forwarding is working.

 #### Verify the Analytics request and response